Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 }
 ~~~~~

-Code on the same line is less convenient for debugging.
+Having all code in the same line is less convenient for debugging.

-### Use alignment
+### Alignment

-Use alignment wherever it enhances readability.
+Use alignment wherever it enhances the readability.
 See the following example:

 ~~~~~{.cpp}
 MyPackage_MyClass anObject;